- During the conference, students will be given the opportunity to enter a declamation contest.

 - One important rule is that no speech can be entered into the competition twice, so if you want one of the speeches from the sample speeches or some other famous speech which others are likely to choose, you need to book it as early as possible or otherwise you may find yourself looking for a new option.

-Below is a PDF version of thirty sample declamation speeches:
+Below is a PDF version of fifty sample declamation speeches: